whoissqr/Coverity-Demos/README.md

 wget -qO - cpanmin.us | sudo perl - App::Cleo
 ```

 Lastly, each demonstration concludes by committing the results to a Coverity stream named "demo" on the localhost.
 Therefore, you'll need to be running a Coverity server and have a "demo" stream set up.
-It will also need an `admin` account with `coverity` as the password.
+It will also need an `demo` account with `coverity` as the password.

 ## Usage